boulaabimeher/boulaabimeher.github.io/index.md

-## Bio
+## 📌 Bio
-I am a seasoned freelancer offering comprehensive IT services tailored to your needs.
+I am a seasoned freelancer 💻 offering comprehensive IT services tailored to your needs.
 Whether it's crafting insightful reports, designing user-friendly interfaces, or developing cutting-edge ML/DL models, I've got you covered.
 With expertise in Python, I specialize in data preprocessing, cleaning, and visualization to extract valuable insights from your datasets.
-Additionally, I excel in segmentation, classification, and detection tasks across various domains including agriculture and medical imaging.
+Additionally, I excel in segmentation, classification, and detection tasks across various domains including agriculture and medical imaging. <br>

-**Simply provide the dataset, and together, we'll devise the optimal solution to meet your objectives.**
+*🔔 Simply provide the dataset, and together, we'll devise the optimal solution to meet your objectives.👌*

 ---

-## Skills
+## 📌 Skills

 - **Programming Languages:**
 Python, Matlab, C/C++, SQL